-The 4-week moving average of US jobless claims, which removes week-to-week volatility, declined to 790.75 thousand in the week ended February 27th, the lowest level in three months. source: U.S. Department of Labor
+The 4-week moving average of US jobless claims, which removes week-to-week volatility, fell to 395.0 thousand in the week ending June 12th, from 403.0 thousand in the previous period.
+It was the lowest level since March 2020, when the pandemic first hit the US labor market. source: U.S. Department of Labor

 Jobless Claims 4-week Average in the United States averaged 371.86 Thousand from 1967 until 2021, reaching an all time high of 5301.25 Thousand in April of 2020 and a record low of 179 Thousand in May of 1969.
 This page provides - United States Jobless Claims 4-week Average- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Jobless Claims 4-week Average - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.